Intro

 (Fig. 7 — Escrow Transactions, transaction management)

-Solution 2 – New Feature
+Solution 2 – Net New Feature

 Split Transactions